mayeedwin/jenga-seo/README.md

-# Jenga-SEO-Lite - SEO Template Generator for SPAs
+# Jenga-SEO - SEO Template Generator for SPAs

-Jenga-SEO-Lite is a powerful static HTML template generator designed to create SEO-friendly pages that serve as a bridge between search engines and your Single Page Application (SPA).
+Jenga-SEO is a powerful static HTML template generator designed to create SEO-friendly pages that serve as a bridge between search engines and your Single Page Application (SPA).
 The name "Jenga" comes from the Swahili word meaning "to build", reflecting its purpose of building SEO solutions.

 ## Features